simgrid/remote-simgrid/README.md

 ## Current State

 SimGrid is a strong and mature framework to study distributed algorithms or applications.
-Remote SimGrid is currently under heavy development.
+Remote SimGrid is usable but still lacking some features.
 It is expected to be usable in production by the end of the year (2015).

 ## Contact and Licence